-Solo bus monitoring levels are controlled by the Level Trim knob in the Solo/PFL section.
+Solo bus monitoring levels are controlled by the Level Trim knob in the Solo/PFL section, and the on-screen Level Trim control.
 The trim amount is adjustable over a range of -20 dB to +20 dB.

 To trim the Solo bus level: